debel/modernJS/topics/language-features/json.md

 ---
 title: JSON
+page: 2
 ---

 # JSON

 JSON stands for JavaScript Object Notation and is a subset of the language.
-It is intended as a data exchange format.
+It is intended and used as a data exchange format.

 ## Syntax